jakewac/Poker/README.md

-# Blackjack
+# Poker

-A Blackjack game programmed using React
+A Poker game programmed using React